Cordae

+His 2019 debut studio album, The Lost Boy, peaked at number 13 on the Billboard 200 and was met with critical acclaim.
+At the 62nd Grammy Awards, it was nominated for Best Rap Album, while its single, "Bad Idea" (featuring Chance the Rapper), was nominated for Best Rap Song.
+After the group disbanded in 2020, he dropped the "YBN" from his stage name.
+His second studio album, From a Birds Eye View (2022), matched the chart position of his previous, and was met with similar critical reception.

 Early life

-Cordae was born in North Carolina, then moved to Prince George's County, Maryland.
+Brooks was born in Raleigh, North Carolina.
+He lived in nearby Zebulon, until he was 9 years old, when his family moved to Suitland, Maryland, where he was mostly raised.
 As a young child, he took an interest in music after his father played classic hip hop artists such as Rakim, Nas, Big L, and Talib Kweli.
 He began writing raps around the age of fifteen.
-As he got older, he would do research on artists through YouTube, attempting to find music like his father played.
-As Dunston grew older, he became more interested in pursuing a rap career.
+As he got older, he researched artists through YouTube, attempting to find music like his father played.

+Brooks became more interested in pursuing a rap career as he grew older.
 He prioritized his studies, but often became distracted by writing lyrics.
-He released three mixtapes as a teenager: "Entendre" – Anxiety (2014), I'm So Anxious (2016), and I'm So Anonymous (2017).
-He graduated from high school in 2015 and decided to go to college at Towson University.
+He graduated from high school in 2015 and decided to attend college at Towson University.
 He dropped out in 2018, explaining that college was "bigger than him" as a first-generation student, and he was mainly doing it for his mother.
 He moved to Los Angeles shortly afterward.

 Career

-2018–2019: Early beginnings, record deal, and The Lost Boy
+2014–2019: Early beginnings, record deal, and The Lost Boy

+He released three mixtapes as a teenager under the name Entendre: Anxiety (2014), I'm So Anxious (2016), and I'm So Anonymous (2017).